microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/noImplicitUseStrict.md

 ---
 display: "No Implicit Use Strict"
-oneline: "Disable 'use strict' in the JS emit"
+oneline: "Do not add 'use strict' directives in emitted JS."
 ---

 You shouldn't need this.
 By default, when emitting a module file to a non-ES6 target, TypeScript emits a `"use strict";` prologue at the top of the file.